zallin93/java-styleguide/java/README.md

 When reading through an application's source code, I should not be able to tell how many developers have contributed.
 Sometimes *@author* tags or the sheer size of an application might give this away, but by only reading the code, I should be ignorant.
 The code base should be cohesive and make sense.
 If it doesn't, you know what to do.
 Refactor.
 Refactor.
 Refactor.

 ## Naming Conventions
-As originally a C developer, I am partial to **skeleton_casing**.
+Educated as a C developer, I am partial to **skeleton_casing**.
 Using underscores makes quick reading and differentiating between similar class/method/variable names very easy.
 Issues may arise when relying on 3rd-party libraries for automatic processing of your code.

 The original Java standard is to use **camelCasing**.